Introduction to Community Care

 Following this decision, the DHSSPS said it would issue guidance in this area.
 To date, this has not been done and the part implementation of the proposals put forward by the Royal Commission on long term care has somewhat sidelined this case.

-It is still possible for a person to mount a Coughlan type challenge before the courts, but the differences in community care law in England and Northern Ireland may mean that such a challenge could fail before the Northern Ireland courts.
+It may still be possible for a person to mount a Coughlan type challenge before the courts, but the differences in community care law in England and Northern Ireland may mean that such a challenge could fail before the Northern Ireland courts.

-Direct payments were first introduced in Northern Ireland in 1997.
-The idea behind direct payments is to allow people to have more control over the services they require and the way in which those services are delivered.
+The purpose of direct payments is to enable people to have more control over the services they require and the way in which those services are delivered.

-Trusts are now under a duty to make direct payments if requested.
+Trusts are under a duty to make direct payments if requested provided that the person requesting the direct payment is eligible and provided that certain criteria are met.
 Certain people cannot receive direct payments, such as those who have a mental illness and are still subject to conditions under the MHO'86 and those who are subject to certain criminal justice measures.

 A person to whom direct payments are made must be willing and able to manage them alone or with assistance.
-The user must retain control of the arrangements.
+S/he must retain control of the arrangements.
 S/he remains accountable for the way in which the money is used.

 In addition, direct payments can be used to support the carer in her/his caring role or help maintain the carer’s own health and well being.